koltyakov/sp-build-tasks/README.md

 > SharePoint front-end projects automation and tasks tool-belt

-The library was designed for usage with [SharePoint Push-n-Pull](https://github.com/koltyakov/generator-sppp) Yeoman generator, but can be used as a stand-along package as well.
+The library was designed for usage with [SharePoint Push-n-Pull](https://github.com/koltyakov/generator-sppp) Yeoman generator but can be used as a stand-alone package as well.

 # Install